You can either:

 You only have to include a plan of where the wine is to be stored.

 If you’re using the postal form and your browser is an older one, for example, Internet Explorer 8, you’ll need to update it or use a different browser.
 Find out more about browsers.

 You’ll need to fill in the form fully before you can print it.
-You can’t save a partly completed form so gather all your information together before you start to fill it in.
+You cannot save a partly completed form so gather all your information together before you start to fill it in.

 This notice is about the production, storage and accounting of duty on wine and made-wine by commercial wine producers.